beerjs/hudson/README.md

 # BeerJS JC

-BeerJS JC is a gathering group for Jersey City JavaScripters (NYC JavaScripters and visitors welcomed!) to get together for activities revolving around two things, beer and JavaScript!
+BeerJS JC is a gathering group for Hudson Country JavaScripters (NYC JavaScripters and visitors welcomed!) to get together for activities revolving around two things, beer and JavaScript!
 Currently we organize events at [meetup.com/Hudson-County-JavaScript-Meetup](http://www.meetup.com/Hudson-County-JavaScript-Meetup), but we're experimenting here as well.

 ## Want to join?